 Organised by the EAA – European Actuarial Academy GmbH in cooperation with the Society of Actuaries in Ireland

 The web session is suited to those in leadership positions or those aspiring towards leadership positions, being based on leadership rather than follower ethics.
 It is designed for actuaries, recognising the professional and ethical challenges that actuaries face, but is also relevant for other professionals, with much of the practical examples being useful to a general audience.

-Technical requirements Please check with your IT department if your firewall and computer settings support online participations (the programme GotoTraining or Zoom is used for the web session).
+Technical requirements Please check with your IT department if your firewall and computer settings support online participations (the programme Zoom is used for the web session).
 Please also make sure that you are joining the online session with a stable internet connection.

 Purpose and Nature

 The Professionalism Plus course is about augmenting your professionalism skills to enhance both your self-interest and your capacity to create win-win outcomes from your professional interactions.

 The course is a mixture of theory and practical examples with an optional additional practical assignment at the end of Day 1.
 The practical examples will cover techniques to help with problem solving, making difficult decisions, managing risk and improving your communication skills.

 After the course, attendees will have an improved wherewithal to assess character, develop their own character, resolve ethical dilemmas and more generally, to act prudently and responsibly in their interest and in the interests of others.